Who Might Be Liable for a Crash on a Roadside or Shoulder?

 How Does Maryland Determine Liability for a Shoulder or Roadside Crash?

 Like most crashes, liability is determined on case-by-case basis.
 All motorists owe a duty of care to reasonably try to prevent causing harm to others while driving.
-Despite owing that duty, the passing driver may often be liable for a roadside crash.
+Despite owing that duty, the passing driver may often be liable for a shoulder or roadside crash.
 However, there are times that the victim may also be liable or partly liable.
 Unfortunately, in Maryland, if the victim shares any fault for the crash, he or she will not be able to recover compensation for his or her damages.

 An investigation of events leading up to the crash, along with other factors, will help to determine liability.
 Some of the factors that may play a role in assessing fault include: